-The part of data obtained through semi-structured interview was analyzed using narration and interpretations.
+The part of data obtained through semi-structured interview will be analyzed using narration and interpretations.

-Finally, by collecting the necessary data, the researcher summarized the responses of concerned respondents and fully describes challenges and opportunities for the effective implementation of agent banking service thereby seeking answers to the research questions and achieving envisaged objectives.
+Finally, by collecting the necessary data, the researcher will summarize the responses of concerned respondents and fully describes challenges and opportunities for the effective implementation of agent banking service thereby seeking answers to the research questions and achieving envisaged objectives.